 Third Year Head Coach Continues To Build Rebel Program

-Becky Fletcher enters her fourth year as an assistant coach at Ole Miss in 2013.
+Becky Fletcher enters her fifth year as an assistant coach at Ole Miss in 2014.

 With the Rebels, Fletcher is the recruiting coordinator in addition to working with the midfielders and defenders.
 She is also in charge of equipment, is the academic and marketing liaison and organizes community service for the team.

 Each season the defense has improved for the Rebels with the 2013 campaign continuing that trend.
 Last season, the Rebels posted 10 shutout victories on the way to a school record 16 wins and the second round of the NCAA Tournament.
 Ole Miss hosted an NCAA Tournament match for the first time in school history before traveling to face Florida State in the second round.

 Fletcher helped coach midfielder Mandy McCalla to All-SEC first team honors and defender Gretchen Harknett to All-Freshman honors.
 All 15 players eligible for the SEC Academic Honor Roll earned a spot on the annual list honoring academic achievement, while Rafaelle Souza was named an Capital One Academic All-America selection and she was joined by Maddie Friedmann and Georgia Russell in Capital One Academic All-Region Honors.

 In the 2012 season, the Rebels posted eight shutout victories, including a stretch of four consecutive shutouts on the way to an 8-0 record, the best start in school history.
 The start helped set the tone for a season that saw Ole Miss return to the SEC Tournament for the 14th time in school history and advance to the quarterfinals with a shutout victory over LSU in the first round.